 Shortly afterwards, GERTY awakens a new clone with tales of some amnesia-inducing accident.

-Twinned characters and doubles
+Twinned characters and doubles in Moon

 Doubling happens an awful lot in film and fiction.
 It often involves characters who look like opposites, yet function like twins: Heat is a good example of this.